poppy-project/poppy-docs/en/getting-started/build.md

 Depending on the Poppy robots you are planning to use, the assembly time, required skills, tools and difficulty may vary a lot.
 Building an Ergo Jr should take about one hour and no specific tool is needed while assembling an entire Poppy Humanoid may take a few days and quite a lot of screws!

 This section intends to give you hints and a glimpse of some critical points so you aware of them before digging into the construction.

-We will also point to each dedicated chapter where you will find the resources and detailed step by step assembly procedure for each robot.
+More resources and a detailed step by step assembly procedure for each robot are available in the [assembly guide](../assembly-guides/README.md) section.

 ## Assembling an Ergo Jr